Myoland/VaporAuth/README.md

 }
 ```

-> We find that we can let `ScopeWrapper` conform to `ExpressibleByStringLiteral` and make `enum` much more example.
+> We find that we can let `ScopeWrapper` conform to `ExpressibleByStringLiteral` and make `enum` much more simple.
 But, we not implement it.